 You must be at least 16 years old to take the GED Test, and you must not be enrolled in high school.
 You should also meet state eligibility requirements for the amount of time you’ve been out of high school.
 In some states, you have to be out of high school for at least 60 consecutive days before you’re allowed to take the test.
 Contact the program administrator in your state for more details.

-You must pass all four subject tests in the GED battery of tests, which means scoring at least a 150 on each test (scores range from 100 to 200 on the 2014 version).
-A score of 170 on each test is the benchmark for college and career readiness, and you will receive an Honors distinction if you reach this score.
+You must pass all four subject tests in the GED battery of tests, which means scoring at least a 145 on each test (New Jersey requires a score of at least 150 to pass).
+Scores range from 100 to 200 on the 2014 version).
+A score of 165 on each test is the benchmark for college and career readiness, and you will receive an Honors distinction if you reach this score.
 The four tests take seven and a half hours total and are administered by computer.
 You don't have to take them all on the same day, but some states enforce specific time frames for completing the tests.
-All questions are multiple choice except for one essay question on the Reading Through Language Arts test, one essay question on the Social Studies test, and two short answer questions on the Science test.
+Most questions are multiple choice, although there is also a mix of fill-in-the-blank, drag and drop, and select-an-area questions, as well as an essay question on the Reasoning Through Language Arts section.

 If you don’t pass a test the first time around, you can retake it, although different states have different requirements for people who need to retake GED tests (such as additional fees or proof of attending a preparation class).
 Testing accommodations are available for those with disabilities; you can sign up for them through your online account after you register.
 You usually have to pay to sign up for the tests, but the cost varies from state to state.
 After you take each test, you will receive your scores within 24 hours.
 Here are some more details about the score report.